WASlab/ToSSim/docs/logging.md

 # This will log to both the console and the 'app.log' file
 logger = JSONLLogger("MyApp", level=logging.DEBUG, log_file="app.log")
-logger.debug("This is a debug message.") logger.info("This is an info message.") logger.warning("This is a warning message.") logger.error("This is an error message.") logger.critical("This is a critical message.")
+logger.debug("This is a debug message.") logger.info({"message": "This is an info message with some extra stuff", "key1": "value1", "key2": 2, "key3": True})
+logger.warning("This is a warning message.") logger.error("This is an error message.") logger.critical("This is a critical message.")